apify/pull-request-toolkit-action/README.md

 # Pull request toolkit

-This action automates a couple of processes connected with the management of Github pull requests.
+This action automates a couple of processes connected with the management of GitHub pull requests.

 # What it does

 - Assigns PR to its creator.
-- Fills missing milestone with a current milestone from Zenhub.
+- Fills a missing milestone with a current milestone from Zenhub.
 - Assigns a team label (`t-[teamName]`) to the pull request.
 - Makes sure that:
   - PR is either linked with epic or issue or labeled as `adhoc`